 Wayne Snowden replanted the eastern portion of The Brothers Vineyard to Cabernet Sauvignon in the early 1960s.
 He procured his grafting budwood from Nathan Fay, whose new vineyard in the Stags Leap District was winning attention as the first significant new planting of Cabernet Sauvignon in the Napa Valley in a number of years.
 Wayne's eastern replant of The Brothers Vineyard was the first time Cabernet Sauvignon had been planted on the Snowden Ranch.

 Scott and Randy Snowden replanted the entire Brothers Vineyard in 1981, budding with cuttings obtained from Jordan Vineyards near Healdsburg.
 Through the 1980s, all of the fruit from The Brothers Vineyard was sold to Stags Leap Wine Cellars for use in their Napa Valley Cabernet Sauvignon.
-During the 1990s, a number of well-regarded wine producers purchased fruit from The Brothers Vineyard, including Silver Oak Cellars, which purchased Brothers grapes for a decade, Caymus, Frank Family, Ramey, and Livingston.
+During the 1990s adn early 2000s, a number of well-regarded wine producers purchased fruit from The Brothers Vineyard, including Silver Oak Cellars, which purchased Brothers grapes for a decade, Caymus, Frank Family, Ramey, and Livingston-Moffett.

-Scott and Randy removed The Brothers Vineyard following the 2009 harvest and replanted ... again ... in the spring of 2011.
+Scott and Randy removed The Brothers Vineyard following the 2009 harvest and replanted ... for the third time since the Snowdens came to the property ... in the spring of 2011.
 The westernmost portion of The Brothers Vineyard, which includes Palomino Hill, is now planted with Clone 337 (Entav Clone 15).
 An extremely successful test block of this clone had been planted on the property in the early 1990s, hence the selection of 337 for the Palomino Hill terroir.
 The central portion of The Brothers is planted to Clone 191.
 The eastern slope of the vineyard is Clone 169.

 The Brothers Vineyard is gradually returning to full production after this latest replanting.
 In 2012, the eleven acre field yielded grapes just sufficient to produce a single barrel of wine which was “topped” with sterilized marbles to avoid diluting the barrel with topping wine from another lot.
 In 2013, The Brothers Vineyard produced 10.096 tons of fruit.
 In 2014 the vineyard was once again back at normal production.
 Based on our initial impression of the wines from these first three vintages, the vineyard is on track to produce rich and complex wines which are consistent with Snowden’s historical flavor profile.